Lesley Hartwell

-Lesley Hartwell is a former South African international lawn bowler.
+Lesley Hartwell (born 1949) is a former South African international lawn bowler.

 Career

 In 1998 Hartwell won the Women's singles gold medal in lawn bowling at the 1998 Commonwealth Games in Kuala Lumpur.
 She defeated local hero Saedah Abdul Rahim of Malaysia 25-14 in the final after recovering from a 3-11 deficit.

 The following year in 1999, she won the singles silver medal at the Atlantic Bowls Championships in her home country.

 She still represents the Eastern Province.